astronomer/docs/learn/airflow-custom-xcom-backends.md

 There are two main ways to set up a custom XCom backend:

 - **Object Storage XCom backend**: Use this method to create a custom XCom backend when you want to store XComs in a cloud-based object storage service like AWS S3, GCP Cloud Storage, or Azure Blob Storage.
-- **Custom XCom backend class**: Use this method when you want to further customize how XComs are stored for example, simultaneously storing XCom in two different locations.
+- **Custom XCom backend class**: Use this method when you want to further customize how XComs are stored, for example simultaneously storing XCom in two different locations.

 Additionally, some provider packages offer custom XCom backends that you can use out of the box, for example the [Snowpark provider](airflow-snowpark.md) which contains a custom XCom backend for Snowflake.